JHSC Certification

 A JHSC’s role is to identify health and safety issues in the workplace and make recommendations for the reduction of incidents, injuries, illness, and disease in the workplace.

-At least one worker member and one management member from the Joint Health and Safety Committee must complete JHSC Part One and Part Two training.
-JHSC Part Two training must be completed within one year of completing JHSC Certification Part One.
+At least one worker member and one management member from the Joint Health and Safety Committee must complete JHSC Part 1 and JHSC Part 2 training.
+JHSC Certification Part 2 training must be completed within one year of completing JHSC Certification Part 1.
 In order to maintain certification, certified members must take Refresher training every three years.

-Upon successful completion of both parts of the training, learners obtain proof of completion from the Chief Prevention Officer (CPO).
+Upon successful completion of both parts of the JHSC Part 1 and JHSC Part 2 training, learners obtain proof of completion from the Chief Prevention Officer (CPO).

 Overview

-JHSC Certification Part One covers the first part of Basic Certification Training required for you to become a certified member of a workplace Joint Health and Safety Committee (JHSC).
-Combined with JHSC Certification Part Two, it leads to certification under Ministry of Labour, Immigration, Training and Skills Development (MLITSD) standards.
-Our course is applicable to all sectors.
+JHSC Certification Part 1 covers the first part of the Basic Certification Training required to become a certified workplace Joint Health and Safety Committee (JHSC) member.
+Combined with JHSC Certification Part 2, it leads to certification under Ministry of Labour, Immigration, Training and Skills Development (MLITSD) standards.
+Our course applies to all sectors.

-You must complete JHSC Part Two training within one year of completing JHSC Part One.
+You must complete JHSC Part 2 training within one year of completing JHSC Part 1.
 There are no exceptions.

 Health and Safety Professionals Inc. is an Ontario Chief Prevention Office (CPO) approved training provider for the JHSC Certification training program.

-- JHSC Part One training is generic to all workplaces irrespective of their sector.
+- JHSC Part 1 training is generic to all workplaces, irrespective of their sector.

 Overview

-JHSC Part Two builds on what you’ve learned in JHSC Part One and is the final step to becoming a certified member of a Joint Health and Safety Committee (JHSC).
+JHSC Part 2 builds on what you’ve learned in JHSC Part 1 and is the final step to becoming a certified member of a Joint Health and Safety Committee (JHSC).

-HSPI delivers JHSC Part Two training in a unique way.
+HSPI delivers JHSC Part 2 training in a unique way.
 You are required to learn about a minimum of six hazards relevant to your workplace.
 We offer a total of nine hazard topics.
-You can choose two days, or all three days of training based on hazards in your workplace.
+You can choose from three options of JHSC Part 2 training based on hazards in your workplace.

 Training on each hazard focuses on Recognition, Assessment, Control, and Evaluation of Hazard Controls.
 You will apply a Hazard Management Tool to each hazard.

-- After completing JHSC Part One training, you are eligible for JHSC Part Two training.
+- After completing JHSC Part 1 training, you are eligible for JHSC Part 2 training.

-- You must complete JHSC Part Two training within one year of completing JHSC Part One training.
+- You must complete JHSC Part 2 training within one year of completing JHSC Part 1 training.

-Note: We welcome participants who have completed Part One training with another CPO-approved provider.
-To register you into our Part Two courses, you will need to provide us with proof of training for Part One.
-You must take Part One before you enroll in Part Two.
+Note: We welcome participants who have completed JHSC Part 1 training with another CPO-approved provider.
+To register you for our JHSC Part 2 courses, you will need to provide us with proof of training for Part 1.
+You must take JHSC Part 1 before you enroll in JHSC Part 2.

 Joint Health and Safety Committee Refresher Training